rocket2050/osm_java/README.md

 Note
 --------

-This will install openjdk java not oracle.
+* This will install openjdk java not oracle.
+* Playbooks are made for debian and redhat both so while passing argument change the name.

 License
 -------